univention/univention-corporate-server/doc/changelog/index.rst

 * In domains with larger numbers of users the command :command:`wbinfo -u` did not return any results (:uv:bug:`55962`).

+* By default allow the KDC to issue services tickets using AES encryption.
+  Prior to UCS 5.0-4, by default Samba only issued service tickets that use the ``RC4`` cipher (aka ``arcfour``) as ticket encryption type.
+This default applies unless a service principal explicitly has ``msDS-SupportedEncryptionTypes`` set in the SAM database, which is the case for domain controllers, which explicitly also support AES as ticket encryption type for service tickets (e.g. for SMB or DCERPC).
+  With UCS 5.0-4, the Samba configuration now additionally supports AES ticket encryption types for service tickets by default.
+This is controlled by a new |UCSUCRV|
+  :envvar:`samba/kdc_default_domain_supported_enctypes` (:uv:bug:`56077`).

 .. _changelog-win-s4c:

 Univention S4 Connector